An Artist, A Murder, and the Hijacking of History

 Balint vividly, insightfully, and affectingly casts light on long-shadowed Schulz and his startlingly original work, composing a freshly enlightening, harrowing, and invaluable chapter in the perpetual history of genocide and the courage and transcendence of artists.

 Spellbinding....
 Balint’s dogged research and lucid analyses shed light on the interplay between Schulz’s psychology and his art.
-It’s a fascinating portrait of the artist in extremist.
+It’s a fascinating portrait of the artist in extremis.

 What a wonderfully empathetic biography Balint has written, so vividly does he bring Schulz back to life, both as a writer and an artist of prodigious, otherworldly talents.